Legislation to rip up parts of Northern Ireland Protocol to be laid within weeks

 “At the same time it will take new measures to protect the EU single market by implementing robust penalties for those who seek to abuse the new system.”

+“We will cement those provisions which are working in the protocol, including the common travel area, the single electricity market and north-south co-operation, whilst fixing those elements that aren’t, on the movement of goods, goods regulation, VAT, subsidy control, and governance,” she said.

+Ms Truss said she had invited Mr Sefcovic to a meeting of the withdrawal agreement joint committee in London to discuss the prospect of a “negotiated solution” as soon as possible.

-Responding to the Foreign Secretary’s plan, Mr Sefcovic said: “Should the UK decide to move ahead with a Bill disapplying constitutive elements of the protocol as announced today by the UK Government, the EU will need to respond with all measures at its disposal.
+Responding to the Foreign Secretary’s plan, the European Commission vice-president said: “Should the UK decide to move ahead with a Bill disapplying constitutive elements of the protocol as announced today by the UK Government, the EU will need to respond with all measures at its disposal.

 “Our overarching objective is to find joint solutions within the framework of the protocol.
 That is the way to ensure legal certainty and predictability for people and businesses in Northern Ireland.